-What are growth problems?A growth problem means that a child falls either below or above the average range of growth for a child's age, sex, family history, or racial background.
+What are growth problems in children?A growth problem means that a child falls either below or above the average range of growth for a child's age, sex, family history, or racial background.

 Growth disorders can have many causes.
 Causes usually fall into one of the following groups: